 Adding multiple lanes is a popular technique to improve vector performance as it requires little increase in control complexity and does not require changes to existing machine code.
 Several vector supercomputers are sold as a range of models that vary in the number of lanes installed, allowing users to trade price against peak vector performance.
-The Cray SV1 and X1 allow four two-lane vector CPUs to be ganged together to form a single larger eight-lane CPU, as described in Section F.7.
+The Cray SV1 allows four two-lane CPUs to be ganged together using operating system software to form a single larger eightlane CPU.